tuxofil/dbd/README.md

  environment;
 * _dbd-login_ - unpack and chroot into a base root FS.
 After logout all changes will be saved;
+* _dbd-login-nosave_ - unpack and chroot into a base root FS.
+ No changes will be saved after a logout;
 * _dbd-include_ - include built binary package into an APT repository;
 * _dbd-remove_ - remove package from the APT repository.